SS-NES/meta-template/README.md

-# Research Software Meta Template
+# Meta-Template for Research Software

 A tool that helps **template creators** to create **software templates** for research software, and adopt best practices on sustainable software for Natural and Engineering Sciences.
 It provides a way to align best practices and reduce maintainance efforts across organisations, while allowing organisation to customize software templates to their needs.